Published on August 13, 2024

 Available in a prescription nasal spray, ipratropium helps relieve severe runny nose by preventing the glands in the nose from making too much mucus.
 It's not effective for treating congestion, itching or sneezing.

 Mild side effects include dry nose, nosebleeds, dry and irritated eyes, and sore throat.
-Rarely, the medication can cause more-severe side effects, such as blurred vision, dizziness and trouble urinating.
-This drug is not recommended if you have glaucoma or an enlarged prostate.
+Rarely, the medicine can cause more-severe side effects, such as blurred vision, dizziness and trouble urinating.
+This medicine is not recommended if you have glaucoma or an enlarged prostate.

 Oral corticosteroids